algorithmiaio/dev-center/_pages/algorithm-development/model-guides/scikit.md

 - Click on the **"Dependencies"** button at the top right of the UI and list your packages under the required ones already listed and click **"Save Dependencies"** on the bottom right corner.

 <img src="{{ site.baseurl }}/images/post_images/model_hosting/dependencies_scikit.png" alt="Set your dependencies" class="screenshot img-md">

+If you're following along with this tutorial, go ahead and copy and paste the libraries listed into the dependency file, adding to the ones already there:

+{% highlight python %}
+numpy
+scikit-learn>=0.14,<0.18
+{% endhighlight %}

+The dependency file is the equivalent to a requirements.txt file which pulls the dependencies listed from PyPi.
+{: .notice-info}

 ## Publish your Algorithm
 Last is publishing your algorithm.
 The best part of hosting your model on Algorithmia is that users can access it via an API that takes only a few lines of code to use!
 Here is what you can set when publishing your algorithm: